-The Markham Transportation Strategic Plan and the associated City-wide parking strategy will address, among other things, revisions to the parking zoning standards applied throughout Markham to provide more progressive parking policies and standards such as those applied in Markham Centre.
+It is timely to update the parking standards in the zoning by-law applied throughout Markham with more progressive parking policies and standards such as those applied in Markham Centre.

-- 7.1.5.1 To develop a City-wide parking strategy, implemented by individual business plans for various areas and a governance structure that will direct and oversee parking issues within the City, to: - ensure the provision of adequate off-street, short-stay parking to support retail and other business activities in commercial areas; and - b) control the supply of all-day commuter parking, particularly in the form of surface lots in Regional Centres and key development areas. - 7.1.5.2 To prepare business plans referred to in Section 7.1.5.1 which will include parking standards contained in Markham's zoning by-law to: - a) establish minimum parking standards that may vary by location in Markham: - include a maximum parking standard for given land use classes in new mixed-use neighbourhoods and intensification areas and other areas well served by transit; - c) discourage reserved parking spaces accessible to single use only; - d) permit lower levels of required parking in mixed-use development projects where different patterns of parking among compatible uses will be shared; - e) permit reductions in the number of required parking spaces in multiunit residential developments that provide dedicated car-share spaces: - f) limit the zones where commercial parking is permitted as a nonancillary or stand-alone use; and - g) enhance accessible parking standards in accordance with the

-Markham Accessibility Design Guidelines.
+- 7.1.5.1 To develop a strategy to ensure the provision of adequate off-street, short-stay parking to support retail and other business activities in commercial areas, and to control the supply of all-day commuter parking, particularly in the form of surface lots in Regional Centres and key development areas through: - a) a City-wide parking strategy; - b) individual business plans for various areas; and - c) a governance structure that will direct and oversee parking issues within the City. - 7.1.5.2 To prepare business plans which will include parking standards contained in Markham's zoning by-law to: - a) establish minimum parking standards that may vary by location in Markham; - b) include a maximum parking standard for given land use classes in new mixed-use neighbourhoods and intensification areas and other areas well served by transit; - c) discourage reserved parking spaces accessible to single use only; - d) permit lower levels of required parking in mixed-use development projects where different patterns of parking among compatible uses will be shared; - e) permit reductions in the number of required parking spaces in multiunit residential developments that provide dedicated car-share spaces; - f) limit the zones where commercial parking is permitted as a nonancillary or stand-alone use; and - g) enhance accessible parking standards in accordance with the Markham Accessibility Design Guidelines.